Dienstag, 30. Juli 2013

 This finishes up this post, being possibly part 1, since the paper continues:

-• to solve the open problem by lifting the $NC^1$ construction to obtain a construction for all polynomial sized circuits
+• to solve the open problem by lifting the construction to obtain a construction for all polynomial sized circuits

 • provide functional encryption schemes for those circuits